 How Segmenting Traffic Provides Greater Insights

-When you begin investing in a new content area, you want to monitor that the number of queries the site is visible for is going up over time, leading to a higher number of impressions, and more traffic.
+When you begin investing in a new content area, you want to see the number of queries the site is visible for to go up over time.
+Leading to a higher number of impressions, and more traffic.
 Keylime Toolbox does this for you!
 Just tell Keylime Toolbox the segment you want to track.

 When traffic declines, it might not be due to a ranking problem, it may just be seasonality.
 Being able to separate traffic, ranking, and impressions for queries can not only save hours of digging, but it can help you plan for audience behavior based on past trends.

 In the example below, Keylime Toolbox is tracking a particular topic area.
 Traffic goes up then declines dramatically mid-year, but just for that one segment of queries.
 When we look more closely, these are all queries related to summer activities and ranking has held steady, while the search volume has gone way up then back down.

 Try it: Tracking Seasonality

 - In the demo site, go to the SEO Trends tab.

 - Make sure Compare Segments is selected and for the Segment, choose Healthy (and make sure other segments are not selected).

 - For the date range, choose 2013 in the right field > Group by month.